tiagosiebler/TriangularArbitrage/README.md

 - Sort and display top opportunities in descending order.
 - Store historic opportunity information in DB, for later aggregation & analytics.

+# Contributions
+My focus is currently not on further developing this project, but I will review pull requests.
+If you'd like to help, pull requests are openly welcome.

+# Donations
+If you found this project interesting or useful, buy me a coffee using any of these:
+- SmartCash: SR8CMmWAjG3wiRrK5F72Xx7HyUSNUnE9eb
+- XRP: rDsbeomae4FXwgQTJp9Rs64Qg9vDiTCdBv destinationTag: 92824144
+- LTC: MBDsV17EfXP5BrsEgDgAKiTMXWwQeHEgPf
+- BTC: 3HF6E6gqv7FN3W8hAkJeM2bXuu4sUrRMYK

 ## Setup

 #### Install Dependencies